-If you are working in a construction or renovation which taking care of home or building you may not know the difference between sheetrock and drywall.
-Some people who works in or a construction a renovation industry may think these two are the same material.
+If you are working in a construction or renovation which taking care of a home or building, you may not know the difference between sheetrock and drywall.
+Some people who work in or a construction a renovation industry may think these two are the same material.

 They will tell that sheetrock is drywall and vice versa.
-Well, to know more about these two materials let’s take a look more about them.
+Well, to know more about these two materials, let’s take a look more at them.

 Are Sheetrock and Drywall the same?

 If you are working in a construction building or a renovation company, you are probably very familiar with the name of sheetrock and drywall.
-Some of you are probably being confused by these two names of materials and think that they are actually one material with different name.
-To get to know more about them, let’s first take a closer look of the Sheetrock definition.
+Some of you are probably confused by these two names of materials and think that they are actually one material with a different name.
+To get to know more about them, let’s first examine the Sheetrock definition.

-If you mention sheetrock, it refers to a gypsum plasterboard which is layered between sheets of heavy paper.
+If you mention sheetrock, it refers to gypsum plasterboard, which is layered between heavy paper sheets.
 It is used to replace a plank and plaster for ceilings and walls interior.
-Many of you may not know that Sheetrock is actually a name of brand.
+Many of you may not know that Sheetrock is actually the name of the brand.

-Sheetrock is a brand for drywall product.
+Sheetrock is a brand for drywall products.
 It produces a bunch of various drywall with several different thicknesses.
-Moreover, Sheetrock also offers you specialty products like panels or anti-fire walls that are able to avert the form of moistness.
+Moreover, Sheetrock also offers you specialty products like panels or anti-fire walls that can avert the form of moistness.

 So if you ask are Sheetrock and drywall the same?